 2LT Joshua Gonzalez

 2LT Joshua Gonzalez was born in Brooklyn, New York and grew up in Tobyhanna, Pennsylvania.
-2LT Gonzalez was commissioned into the United States Army Corps of Engineers from Moravian College through the Lehigh University Army ROTC program in May 2015.
-At Moravian College he earned a Bachelor of Science degree in Physics and was a member of the varsity football team.
+2LT Gonzalez was commissioned into the United States Army Corps of Engineers from Moravian University through the Lehigh University Army ROTC program in May 2015.
+At Moravian University he earned a Bachelor of Science degree in Physics and was a member of the varsity football team.

 He is currently serving at Fort Stewart, Georgia in the 9th Brigade Engineer Battalion as an assistant operations officer.
 Throughout his time at Fort Stewart, he has planned the second annual STEM (Science, Technology, Math and Engineering) Day at Murray Elementary School and has deployed to Burkina Faso in western Africa and Malawi in southeastern Africa.
 During his free time, 2LT Gonzalez serves as a volunteer wrestling coach at the local high school.
 2LT Gonzalez accredits his leadership attributes to his involvement in various clubs and varsity athletics at Moravian.
 2LT Gonzalez’s military education includes Engineer Basic Officer Leadership Course, Combat Lifesaver Course, Combat Leader’s Course, and Basic Army Combatives Course.

 Besides my fellow peers, my favorite thing about ROTC was the opportunities of summer training that were offered.
 The summer of my sophomore year I was able to travel to Paraguay to train with the Paraguayan soldiers and teach English to civilians at the Ministry of Defense.
 My junior year I shadowed a drill sergeant at Fort Jackson, South Carolina.
 Here I learned a lot about the Army and became good friends with my assigned drill sergeant.